Thorinair/Stardew-Profits/README.md

 Current day | The current date within the selected season.
 This is almost the same as "Number of days", but instead of specifying how many days are left, as a convenience you can just input the current in-game date.
 Cross season | If this is checked, the calculations will take into account the crops that don't die when there's a season change.
 Produce type | Designates the type of produce to be sold after harvesting.
 By default, all crops are harvested and sold as raw.
 This option accounts for Normal/Silver/Gold ratios, *Farming* skill level, and some additional skills.
 Other options let you select the two different artisan goods.
+Aging | Can only be changed if Keg produce type is selected.
+Specifies the level of aging in a Cask for the final produce.
+Does not take in account how long it takes to age.
+This means that Hops might not necessarily be the best option as they would require a new additional Cask each day.
 Number of crops | This controls the number of crops that the player has planted.
 Max seed money | The maximum amount of money available in player's savings.
 This will limit how many crops can be planted when buying seeds.
 Profit Display | Changes how the graph is organized.
 ROI is calculated by dividing the profit by the expenses.
 Daily is calculated through the number of days set earlier..